 In 2018, Haven Horizons developed a collaborative partnership with the Technological University of Shannon (TUS) to establish a DSGBA Research and Knowledge Centre.
 One initiative of the collaboration was the development of a DSGBA Community of Practice.

 - provide a platform to share experiential knowledge

-- promote engaged research and effective research translation in domestic, sexual and gender-based abuse
+- promote engaged research and effective research translation in DSGBA

-- allow for knowledge transfer from research that informs policy, practice and legislation
+- accelerate knowledge transfer that informs policy, practice and legislation

-The website now hosts a database of Irish researchers and research topics.
-It will also facilitate networking opportunities for national and international researchers seeking to develop partnerships for future gender-based abuse collaborative proposals and research projects.
+The DSGBA Community of Practice will also facilitate networking opportunities for national and international researchers seeking to develop partnerships for future gender-based abuse collaborative proposals and research projects.

 Haven Horizons’ Community of Practice is underpinned by the Integrated Knowledge Translation Capacity Framework developed by Dr Jacqui Cameron (University of Wollongong).
 This framework provides a plan that outlines the key actions that need to be taken to enhance knowledge translation in a DSGBA research network.